-Please note - this information was co rrect at the time of writir ng 16/05/2025 and may b e subject to change NOTRE DAME ECU CURTIN MURDOCH UWA How to apply Direct or via TISC TISC TISC TISC TISC University contact future@nd.edu.au ECU Domestic student enquiries Help, Questions and Enquiries about University Study, Course Information & Application Process Curtin University, Perth, Australia Ask a question Murdoch University Answers Online Anytime - askUWA ATAR Minimum 70 WACE English competency Other pre-requisites Minimum 70 WACE English competency Other pre-requisites Minimum 70 WACE English competency Other pre-requisites Minimum 70 WACE Other pre-requisites Minimum 75 WACE English competency Other pre-requisites English competency Successful completion of secondary studies in Australia will be accepted as meeting the University's English language proficiency requirements for all programs.
+İ Please note - tina information was co Trect at the time of with ig 10/03/2023 and may b e subject to change NOTRE DAME ECU CURTIN MURDOCH UWA How to apply Direct or via TISC TISC TISC TISC TISC University contact future@nd.edu.au ECU Domestic student enquiries Help, Questions and Enquiries about University Study, Course Information & Application Process Curtin University, Perth, Australia Ask a question Murdoch University Answers Online Anytime - askUWA ATAR Minimum 70 WACE English competency Other pre-requisites Minimum 70 WACE English competency Other pre-requisites Minimum 70 WACE English competency Other pre-requisites Minimum 70 WACE Other pre-requisites Minimum 75 WACE English competency Other pre-requisites English competency Successful completion of secondary studies in Australia will be accepted as meeting the University's English language proficiency requirements for all programs.
 ECU Future Students English competency ATAR students require a minimum of 'C' grade in ATAR English, English Literature or English ALD OR Non-ATAR students applying with a Certificate IV via the Experienced Based Entry Scheme pathway require an 'A' in General English language requirements Curtin University ATAR English/English Literature/English as an Additional Language or Dialect, scaled score of at least 50.
 OR Combined course score, a moderated school assessment, or exam Studied Year 11 and 12 or completed two years of VET (or a combination of both) at an Australian secondary school.
-English language requirements : The University of Western Australia school grade of C or scaled mark above 50 in ATAR English, ATAR English Literature or English as an Additional Language/Dialect ATAR.
+English language requirements: The University of Western Australia school grade of C or scaled mark above 50 in ATAR English, ATAR English Literature or English as an Additional Language/Dialect ATAR.
 OR STAT Verbal Min 140 Written English Min 140 OR

--
+1 6 (1 (=== 1

 English and mark of at least 55 or a

-Experienced Based letter grade of A, B or
+Experienced Based letter grade of A, B or Campulata

-Entry Scheme C in you English ATAR Complete a
+Entry Scheme C in you English ATAR Complete a Communications unit in

-documents. subject will meet Communications unit in
+documents. subject will meet

-OR Curtin's English your first year of study
+OR Curtin's English requirement. your first year of study

-requirement.

-Non-ATAR students 0.5
+Non-ATAR students requirement.

 with ATAR English, OR

-English Literature or
+English Literature or OI C

 English ALD require a English General

 minimum 'C' grade.
 Grade A (Grade B

 OR also accepted for

+portfolio entry only)

-UniPrep - Minimum C portfolio entry only)
+l l JniPrep - Minimum C 1

-grade in General
+grade in General OR

-English or the OR
+E English or the

-equivalent STAT Written
+e equivalent STAT Written

-equivalent

-English, score of at least 140
+English, score of at

 least 140

 OR

-ÖK

 Successful completion

 of UniReady units:

 Fundamentals of

-1 Academic Writing and
+Academic Writing and

 Foundations of

-1 Communication, or
+Communication, or

-1 equivalent (Carine
+equivalent (Carine

-1 UniPrep)
+UniPrep)

-J

-1

-Pathways web page Admission pathways ECU Future Students Year 12 Pathways Entry Pathways & Alternative Pathways to Curtin University Pathway Finder Tool Entry Pathways & Alternative Pathways to Curtin University Pathways to uni Murdoch University Admission entry pathways : The University of Western Australia Early Offers (for selected courses only) Young achievers Early offer program Early Offer Notre Dame ECU Early Offer Program Curtin Early Offers Early Offers for University - Study Curtin University Want an early offer to study in 2025 - Year 12 Early Offer Program Murdoch University (not updated for 2026 entry yet) UWA Early Offers : The University of Western Australia Enabling Programs Tertiary Pathway Program Tertiary Pathway Program Notre Dame Uniready enabling UniReady Enabling Program pathway Curtin University Enabling Pathways Enabling pathways Murdoch University Nil Accept enabling programs from other WA Universities as part of Experienced Based Entry.
+Pathways web page Admission pathways Notre Dame ECU Future Students Year 12 Pathways Entry Pathways & Alternative Pathways to Curtin University Pathway Finder Tool Entry Pathways & Alternative Pathways to Curtin University Pathways to uni Murdoch University Admission entry pathways: The University of Western Australia Early Offers (for selected courses only) Young achievers Early offer program Early Offer Notre Dame ECU Early Offer Program Curtin Early Offers Early Offers for University - Study Curtin University Want an early offer to study in 2025 - Year 12 Early Offer Program Murdoch University (not updated for 2026 entry yet) UWA Early Offers : The University of Western Australia Enabling Programs Tertiary Pathway Program Tertiary Pathway Program Notre Dame Uni Prep General ECU University Preparation Course Uni prep summer UniPrep Summer is the same course as the full semester version, but it runs from late November until the end of January, and you have to be on- campus for most of it.
+Exams for most subjects are in late January or early February, so it's Uniready enabling UniReady Enabling Program pathway Curtin University Enabling Pathways Enabling pathways Murdoch University Nil Accept enabling programs from other WA Universities as part of Experienced Based Entry.